neomutt/neomutt/CONTRIBUTING.md

   your commit.
-The github documentation ([1](https://help.github.com/articles/autolinked-references-and-urls/) and [2](https://help.github.com/articles/closing-issues-via-commit-messages/)) can help you with that
+The github documentation ([1](https://help.github.com/articles/autolinked-references-and-urls/) and [2](https://help.github.com/articles/closing-issues-via-commit-messages/)) can help you with that.

+* Please eliminate any warnings gcc or any other tool produces during the compilation stage.

 Thank you for your help!